Guide to installing your Self-Hosted WholesaleBackup Server to host backup data

 Step 6: Configure where backup accounts should be kept

-The software is installed and now ready to use, however, at a minimum, we strongly encourage you to go to the Settings->Local tab and double check that you are happy with where metadata backups will be written to.
-You may also wish to configure email alerting on the Settings & email tab.
+The software is installed and now ready to use, however, at a minimum, we strongly encourage you to go to the Settings->Local tab and double-check that you are happy with where metadata backups will be written to.
+You may also wish to configure email alerts on the Settings & email tab.
 These settings and more are covered later in this document.

 Step 8: Download & install your new client

 Download your new client from the link in the email that will be sent to you when the build process is complete, in addition, you can always download your client installer directly from the "Your Brands" page in the Web Console.
 View guide for installing and running the first backup.